manang/internet-drafts/draft-muscariello-intarea-hicn.md

 --- abstract

-This documents describes
+This documents describes the hybrid information-centric networking (hICN) architecture for IPv6.
+The specifications describe a way to implement information-networking functionalities into IPv6.
+The objective is to use IPv6 without creating overlays with a new packet format as an additional encapsulation.
+The intent of the present design is to  introduce some IPv6 routers in the network with additional packet processing operations to implement ICN functions.
+Moreover, the current design is tightly integrated into IPv6 to allow easy interconnection to IPv6 networks with the additional design objective to exploit existing IPv6 protocols as much as possible as they are, or extend them where needed.

 --- middle

 # Introduction
 The  objective of this document is to describe hybrid ICN, a network protocol that integrates ICN in IPv6, at a minimum cost in terms of required modifications in end-points and routers and in a way to guarantee transparent interconnection with IP without using overlays.

 The ICN reference design used in this document is CCNx as  described in
 {{I-D.irtf-icnrg-ccnxsemantics}} and {{I-D.irtf-icnrg-ccnxmessages}}.
-IPv6 is used unchanged as described in {{RFC8200}}.
+IPv6 is used as described in {{RFC8200}}.

-There are some basic principles behind the hICN architecture: (i) the network can transport many different kinds of applications, i.e. hICN can serve content-distribution or real-time applications, to cite examples of applications with very different requirements. hICN (ii)  offers connection-less and location independent communications by identifying data with unambiguous names, instead of naming network interfaces or end-hosts. (iii) Data is retrieved by an end-point by issuing requests and a node accepts a data packet from an ingress interface if and only if at least one matching request packet is stored in the local cache of the node otherwise the data packet is dropped. (iv) Basic security services are provided by the architecture: a cryptographic signature across a security envelop is computed by the producer (using its own private key) and must be verified by the consumer (using the producer public key).
+There are some basic design principles behind the hICN architecture that are implemented by the design reported below that can be summarized as follows:

+- (i)  the network can transport many different kinds of applications as IPv6, i.e. hICN can serve content-distribution or real-time applications, to cite examples with very different requirements. hICN is not a content-distribution network;

+- (ii)  it provides connection-less and location independent communications by identifying data with unique global names, instead of naming network interfaces (locator) or end-hosts (end-host identifiers) as in LISP {{RFC6830}}.

+- (iii) data is retrieved
+by an end-point by issuing requests and a node accepts a data packet from an ingress interface if and only if at least one matching request packet is stored in the local cache of the node, otherwise the data packet is dropped;

+- (iv) basic security services are provided by the architecture: authenticity of the data producer and data integrity.
+A cryptographic signature over a security envelop is computed by the producer (using its own private key) and must be verified by the consumer (using the producer's public key).
-The security envelop cab be as fine grained as a single data packet or can also be made on groups of packets using the technique of the transport manifest.
+The security envelop can be as small as a single data packet or cover groups of packets using the technique of the transport manifest {{MAN}}.
-The security service provides data integrity and producer authenticity.

 # Architecture
 The communication model described in this document covers the transport